Complacent: 7 Surprising Ways Your Past Successes Limit Future Success

 Over time, challenges came up with the CRM, but we just put patched it up as best we could.
 New CRM products came onto the market that would have helped us grow more quickly.
 But each would have created a significant time investment and monetary investment for us.
 So, we stuck with what we had.

 Eventually, we rebuilt the whole system from scratch.
 Sales increased dramatically the first month after the release of the new system.
 We were kicking ourselves for waiting so long.

 Last year, Samsung passed up Intel as the number one chip maker in the world.
 Intel was one of those “excellent” companies from the 1982 book.
 A recent article on The Verge talks about how Apple will be replacing the Intel processors in their Mac’s with Apple created processors.
-The reason for the break-up was that improvements in the Intel processors have stagnated.
-Apple believes that their own chips on the iPhone have passed the quality of the Intel created computer processors, now.
+The reason for the breakup was that improvements in the Intel processors have stagnated.
+Apple believes that its own chips on the iPhone have passed the quality of the Intel-created computer processors, now.

 We’ll see how Intel responds to getting knocked out of the top spot.
 They may re-vamp their organization and “try harder.”

 7) The Complacency of Others that Allows Us to Succeed Sometimes Envelops Us as Well.